jacopopalumbo01/N-Body-simulator/README.md

 - **examples** folder contains tests of the code of incremental complexity.
 Bear in mind that the structure of the project has changed throughout its development, therefore some examples may be obsolete and not working anymore.
 We kept them as an historical record of our work over the project.

-- **graphics** folder includes the scripts necessary for parsing the output files produced by the examples and creating the plot of the system over time.
+- **graphics** folder includes the python scripts necessary for parsing the output files produced by the examples and creating the plot of the system over time.
+This is one of two ways to visualize the simulation graphically and surely the less impressive one.
+If you'd like a more beautiful and immersive simulation, head over the folder [link](/examples/example_OF/) and check out the OpenFrameworks library.
+The relative git repository is included in the submodules, have a look at it if you are interested.

 - **inc** folder contains all the *hpp* files that constitute the core of the simulator.
 It is further partitioned in all the classes that describe its structure.

 - **src** folder contains all the *cpp* files that implement the method declared in the files above.

-- **docs** folder will be filled in the future, for the exam project
+- **docs** folder contains a brief description of the main classes and relative methods, as well as a detailed report on the project structure, the numerical methods involved and the tests that were run to asses its performance.

-- **tests/benchmarks** folder allows the user to test the code and extract performance parameters depending on the number of particles involved in the simulation.
+- **tests/benchmarks** folder allows you to test the code and extract performance parameters depending on the number of particles involved in the simulation.
 It is based on the Google Benchmark repository, which is linked above.

 ## Getting Started